NickJT/mqtt/docs/mqtt-docs/docs/src/mqtt-subscriber/subscriber.md

 fun ref doPubRec(id : IdType) =>
   """
   We have received a publish message with QoS 2.
 We acknowledge this with a PubRec message and wait for a PubRel in response.
+No id lookup so we don't care whether this is a Bid or  Cid
   """
   if (id == 0) then
       Debug("Zero Id found in " + __loc.file() + ":" +__loc.method_name())